joeyates/imap-backup/docs/commands/setup.md

 The tool saves a configuration file in `~/.imap-backup/config.json`.

 [More information about the configuration file is available in the specific documentation](../configuration.md).

+# Logging

+If you want to see verbose output for all operations, choose 'start logging'.